 - Potential for water leaks

-- High interior humidity
+- High interior humidity (though this can be controlled with dehumidifiers)

 - Danger of radon infiltration